All posts

 What doola Includes

-The Business-in-a-Box tier includes: dedicated human bookkeeper, monthly reconciliation, quarterly closing support, real-time financial reports, unlimited transactions, Stripe invoice integration, multiple bank account linking, licensed tax professional consultation, and IRS tax filings including Form 5472.
+Business-in-a-Box gets you a dedicated human bookkeeper, monthly reconciliation, quarterly closing support, real-time financial reports, unlimited transactions, Stripe invoice integration, multiple bank account linking, licensed tax professional consultation, and IRS tax filings including Form 5472.
+It's the everything-under-one-roof option.

 doola Limitations

-• Proprietary software. doola uses its own bookkeeping platform, not QuickBooks or Xero.
-If a founder leaves doola, books do not transfer in a standard accounting format.
-This creates switching costs that increase with each year on the platform.
+• Proprietary software. doola runs its own bookkeeping platform, not QuickBooks or Xero.
+If you leave, your books don't transfer in a standard format.
+The longer you stay, the harder it gets to switch.

 • Multi-currency.
-Not documented as a feature. doola integrates with Stripe for invoicing but does not advertise multi-currency bookkeeping.
+Not documented. doola integrates with Stripe for invoicing but doesn't advertise multi-currency bookkeeping anywhere I could find.

 • Reported issues.
-Trustpilot reviews include complaints about the platform being non-functional for extended periods, incorrect IRS documents, fees for filings beyond plan limits, and response times stretching to weeks.
-Non-US residents report 4–6 weeks for business documents versus 1–2 days for US residents.
+Trustpilot reviews mention the platform going non-functional for extended periods, incorrect IRS documents, surprise fees for filings beyond plan limits, and response times stretching to weeks.
+Non-US residents report 4-6 weeks for business documents versus 1-2 days for US residents.
+For a compliance-focused product, that's concerning.

 • Review context.
-4.6/5 on Trustpilot across 1,993 reviews is strong overall.
-The negative reviews cluster around compliance accuracy and communication delays — both high-stakes for non-resident founders.
+4.6/5 across 1,993 Trustpilot reviews is strong.
+But the negative reviews cluster around compliance accuracy and communication delays, which are exactly the things non-resident founders can't afford to get wrong.

 What does Pilot include for non-resident LLC bookkeeping?

-Pilot (pilot.com) is a venture-backed bookkeeping service with $150M+ raised from Sequoia, Index Ventures, Stripe, and Bezos Expeditions.
-Their FAQ confirms: "We can support you if your company is a US entity, no matter where you are based in the world."
+Pilot (pilot.com) has raised $150M+ from Sequoia, Index Ventures, Stripe, and Bezos Expeditions.
+Their FAQ says it plainly: "We can support you if your company is a US entity, no matter where you are based in the world."

 Pilot Pricing (2026)